RoseCrib/JoinUIWorking/README.md

 # JoinUIWorking
-JoinUI Plugin without crashes and big config
+JoinUI edited by xAndrei52, without any crash and a UI welcome message!
+EDIT It in config.yml

 PocketMine-MP Plugin

-discord.gg/jjugWJJ
+Talking with devs/testers/players discord server: SOON!